 Unlike the alternate access track, the main track up to Quarter Sessions Road is well marked.
 A short and sometimes steep trail provides access back up to the road.

-Unfortunately, you can’t do this as a loop walk without permission (due to restricted sections through the area that’s behind a firing range).
+Unfortunately, you can’t do this as a loop walk without permission (due to restricted sections through the area that’s behind a firing range) – although this is ignored by many walkers and mountain-bikers.
 The good news is that the best sections of the loop are accessible from Westleigh or Hornsby, in particular the cascades and waterfalls along Berowra Creek from the Fishponds.